Abano Pass

 Abano Pass is a Georgian treacherous road closed in winters

-Abano Pass is a high mountain pass at an elevation of 2.864m (9,396ft) above the sea level, located in the region of Tusheti, in Georgia.
-It's one of the highest roads of Europe.
+Abano Pass is a high mountain pass at an elevation of 2,864m (9,396ft) above sea level, located on the boundary between Kakheti and Tusheti regions of Georgia.
+It's one of the highest roads in Europe.

-At this elevation it is the highest drivable mountain pass in the Caucasus.
-It is only open during the summer months from around May to October (depends on weather conditions).
-It needs constant attention and there are many emergency call outs to clear landslides or spots where the road has slipped away.
+At this elevation, it is the highest drivable mountain pass in the Caucasus.
+It is only open during the summer months from around May to October (depending on weather conditions).
+It needs constant attention, and there are many emergency callouts to clear landslides or spots where the road has slipped away.
 Landslips are a problem and can close the road for days.
-Due the weather and road conditions, especially in the mountains, caution is required.
-Once over the magnificent Abano Pass (don’t miss the wild flowers and keep an eye out for the cloud cover) the journey gets more exciting, depending on the previous winter that is.
-In the summer of 2008 the road cut through the previous winter’s snow approx 4 meters deep, and that was in July.
-In the summer of 2009 there was a period in late July when the rain fall made part of the road impassable for a while but this is not uncommon.
-The road will always dry out you might just be held up for a couple of days.
+Due to weather and road conditions, especially in the mountains, caution is required.
+Once over the magnificent Abano Pass (don’t miss the wildflowers and keep an eye out for the cloud cover), the journey gets more exciting, depending on the previous winter.
+In the summer of 2008, the road cut through the previous winter’s snow approximately 4 meters deep, and that was in July.
+In the summer of 2009, there was a period in late July when the rainfall made part of the road impassable for a while, but this is not uncommon.
+The road will always dry out; you might just be held up for a couple of days.

 Is Abano Pass challenging?

-The road to the summit is very challenging and difficult.
-It’s one of the highest roads of Georgia.
+The road to the summit is very challenging and difficult, being one of the highest roads in Georgia.
 The road is open to 4x4 vehicles with high clearance only.
-The drive features steep sections, hitting a 17% of maximum gradient through some of the ramps.
+The drive features steep sections, hitting a 17% maximum gradient through some of the ramps.
 Along the way are numerous roadside memorials to those who have perished on the road.
-10 to 12 people attempting to cross the pass die every year.
-Situated deeply in beautiful Caucasus mountains, it is well known as a "death road" because of many fatal accidents.
-The road is a combination of a rough and unpredictable surface, seemingly endless tight turns, steep climbs, no guard rails, deep gorges, and waterfalls gushing.
+Ten to twelve people attempting to cross the pass die every year.
+Situated deeply in the beautiful Caucasus mountains, it is well known as a "death road" because of many fatal accidents.
+Clinging to cliff sides and carving along the bottom of deep gorges at the foot of towering cliff faces, the road is a combination of a rough and unpredictable surface, seemingly endless tight turns, steep climbs, no guardrails, deep gorges, and gushing waterfalls.
 Animals are frequently encountered on the way.

 When was the road to Abano Pass built?